 - Exigent Circumstances

 We try to file Search and Seizure motions in almost every case.
-This way, your chances of beating our DUI are way better!
-The typical formal for a search and seizure motion that we file is a Wilders motion, which is a very general motion.
-We prefer to do it this way because it is the prosecutor’s burden to prove that there was probable cause to pull over the vehicle (or what have you).
+This way, your chances of beating Los Angeles DUI are much better!
+A typical format for a search and seizure motion that we file is based on a case of Wilder, and is a very basic and general motion.
+We prefer to do it this way because it is the prosecutor’s burden to prove that there was probable cause to pull over the vehicle (or conduct other types of search).

-We would file a barebone Wilder’s motion and after People rest argue in closing all conceivable 4th Amendment Issues.
+As discussed, often, Los Angeles DUI attorneys would file a basic Wilder’s motion, and after People rest argue in closing all applicable 4th Amendment Issues.

-In Williams, the Supreme Court unanimously reversed the Court of Appeals holding which denied the appeal from trial’s court denial of PC 1538.5 motion.
-(Williams pleads guilty after search and seizure motion was denied for a plea bargain offer of 6 years but specifically preserved his rights for an appeal.)
-Williams holding also settled a dispute arising out of Wilder v.
-Manning that argued cases, not in conflict with each other and overturning several cases (including Britton), that tried to extend Manning and differentiate it from Wilder by arguing that defense needs to raise specific issues in their pleadings.
+In Williams, the Supreme Court unanimously reversed the Court of Appeals holding which denied the appeal from the trial’s court denial of PC 1538.5 motion.
+(Williams pleads guilty after the search and seizure motion was denied for a plea bargain offer of 6 years but specifically preserved his rights for an appeal.)
+Williams holding also settled a dispute arising out of Wilder and Manning.
+In Manning, the court held that cases, not in conflict with each other and overturned several cases (including Britton), that tried to extend Manning and differentiate it from Wilder by arguing that the defense needs to raise specific issues in their pleadings.

-HERE ARE NOT VERY IMPORTANT FACTS OF WILLIAMS: (1) The Sheriff’s Department stopped a pick-up truck that was under surveillance for narcotics involvement.
-(2) The basis for the stop was a pre-textual because despite observing a vehicle code violation, the deputy who initiated the traffic stop called for a back up prior to what looked like a minor vehicle code violation (calling for back up 15 minutes prior to observing the truck making a right-hand turn).
+HERE ARE THE FACTS OF WILLIAMS: (1) The Sheriff’s Department stopped a pick-up truck that was under surveillance for narcotics involvement.
+(2) The basis for the stop was pre-textual because despite observing a vehicle code violation, the deputy who initiated the traffic stop called for a backup prior to what looked like a minor vehicle code violation (calling for backup 15 minutes prior to observing the truck making a right-hand turn).
 (3) The driver produced a California Identification Card instead of a Driver’s License, which was expired.
 (4) The investigators decided to tow the truck (per CHP policy when drivers do not have valid California Driver’s License); but, during or prior to towing, conducted an inventory search of the truck and found several packages containing methamphetamines.
 (5) The inventory search was stopped once the drugs were found – indicating it to be a ruse for “rummaging for evidence”.

-So, every time you have a stop with “back up” arriving to assist the investigation – YOU MUST FIND OUT IF THE COPS CALLED FOR BACK UP BEFORE THE STOP – a clear indication that the stop was pretextual.
+So, every time you have a stop with “backup” arriving to assist the investigation – YOU MUST FIND OUT IF THE COPS CALLED FOR BACK UP BEFORE THE STOP – a clear indication that the stop was pretextual.
 How do you do it?
-By requesting CAD (computer aides dispatch) logs.
-There you can see if the officer called for back up before the stop and WIN your case!
+By requesting CAD (computer-aided dispatch) logs.
+There you can see if the officer called for backup before the stop and WIN your Los Angeles DUI case!

-Also, most inventory searches are just a ruse for looking for evidence.
-So, any Los Angeles Criminal Attorney will file a search and seizure motion on “inventory stop”.
-Here is why!
-Most police will stop inventory after contraband is found – this is evidence that they are lying and this is not an inventory search!
-Also, most police will not list all items in a car during inventory search – this is also how we show the judge that the police are not really doing an inventory search!
-Stopping the inventory after finding contraband or failure to inventory miscellaneous items in inventory search of the vehicle is a red flag that the inventory search is just a pretext to look for evidence.
+Los Angeles Criminal Defense Attorney finds that a lot of police inventory searches are ruses and cops are simply finding a reason to look for evidence.
+Los Angeles Criminal Attorneys should file a search and seizure motion on any “inventory stop”.
+The reason for that is most police will stop inventory of the items after contraband is found – evidence that police could be lying about the search and this is not an inventory search!
+Also, most police will not list all items in a car during an inventory search – this is also how Los Angeles Defense Attorney can show the judge that the police are not doing an inventory search!
+Stopping the inventory after finding contraband or failure to inventory miscellaneous items in the inventory search of the vehicle is a red flag that the inventory search is just a pretext to look for evidence.

 So, if on a mundane traffic violation you have the police come with back up – you have that Wiliams situation.
-We don’t need to go into this here but also an inventory search must-have policy procedure as to how to conduct it.
+Here, we don’t need to go into details of this complicated topic but also an inventory search must-have police policy procedure as to how to conduct it.
 IE (1) what is listed (2) what happens to it (3) who is notified etc. This is more known as Wells’s problem after the famous Wells case.

 In Wells – because there was no procedure for opening closed suitcases/containers in the trunk of a car – the evidence was suppressed.
-Like they say, “inventory search can not be a ruse for a general rummaging in order to discover incriminating evidence“.
+As the court says, “inventory search can not be a ruse for a general rummaging in order to discover incriminating evidence“.

-Here is another issue: what if you forgot to mention an issue but you want to argue it now.
+Here is another search and seizure issue that often comes up in Los Angeles DUI cases: what if you forgot to mention an issue but you want to argue it now?
 Does a failure to raise an issue during the search and seizure motion stops the criminal defense attorney from raising it on appeal?

 - State that there was no warrant and

-- State why the search was unreasonable (that is what exception does not apply!)
+- State why the search was unreasonable (that is why the exception does not apply!)

 - It is the prosecutor’s duty to prove the exception to the warrant requirement (such as that the evidence would be ultimately discovered by lawful means etc).

-However, if the issue was not objected or discussed or otherwise brought to light in the trial court but was only brought up first time on appeal, the defendant is bared to raise it at that point.
-Thus, as long as the criminal defense attorney discusses it in his moving papers, or during an argument in court (such as was the case in Manning), the specificity requirement is met.
+However, if the issue was not objected to or discussed, or otherwise brought to light in the trial court but was only brought up the first time on appeal, the defendant is bared to raise it at that point.
+Thus, as long as the criminal defense attorney discusses in his moving papers all applicable theories, or during an argument in court (such as was the case in Manning), the specificity requirement is met.